Ethical consumerism: Criticism

 James G Carrier, Associate at the Max Planck Institute for Social Anthropology, draws on Karl Marx's concept of commodity fetishism to argue that ethical consumption does not help consumers lead a more moral life, nor does it influence businesses as intended.
 The goal of ethical consumption at a personal level is to lead a more moral life, and that capitalism causes commodities to be presented in such a way that they are perceived without regard for the labor that is represented by the product, the labor that was involved in allowing that commodity to exist.
 The goal at a public level is for consumers to use their purchasing power to put pressure on companies to change the way they conduct business.
 Marx argued that under capitalism, the presentation of goods obscures the people and processes behind their production.
 Carrier begins by giving examples of products that have been presented in a way that misrepresents their context.
 He first points to the images of growers commonly found on fair trade coffee packaging.
 The image suggests self-reliance and ignores the dependence upon immigrant wage workers who harvest the coffee.
-Fairtrade coffee is viewed as a direct link to the grower without a middle man.
+Fairtrade coffee is viewed as a direct link to the grower without a middleman.
 However, there are many parties involved such as the roasters, shippers, wholesalers, and retailers of the product.
 Carrier also discusses fictitious commodities, which are things that are not produced in the conventional sense, material or not, and can be appropriated for commercial gain.
 The conceptual categories of ethicality need to be legible to consumers in order for a consumer to be able to participate in ethical consumption.
-Sellers use imagery to satisfy that need, and the images they use become emblematic and representational of the values of ethical consumers, and in some ways the presentation of these images fetishize the product, and the pervasiveness of such images begins to shape ethicality, as the absence of these images also signifies the absence of those same values.
-In short: it is difficult to buy ethical products because there are many aspects to commodities that consumers are unable to be fully aware of; fully informed decisions are almost impossible to make.
+Sellers use imagery to satisfy that need, and the images they use become emblematic and representational of the values of ethical consumers, and in some ways, the presentation of these images fetishize the product, and the pervasiveness of such images begins to shape ethicality, as the absence of these images also signifies the absence of those same values.
+In short, it is difficult to buy ethical products because there are many aspects to commodities that consumers are unable to be fully aware of; fully informed decisions are almost impossible to make.
 Consumers see the images that sellers use as a means of virtue signaling, and purchase those products with the intent of ethical consumption because they believe that those images have been produced conscientiously to represent conceptual categories of "ethical."
 This difficulty is amplified when companies engage in practices such as greenwashing, where ethical claims are exaggerated or misleading.
 Greenwashing can intensify the challenge of informed ethical consumption by creating "green confusion", making it difficult for consumers to distinguish genuinely sustainable products from superficially ethical ones.
 A 2024 study identifies six key features of greenwashing: the company makes an environmental claim about a product or service, the claim is not supported by evidence, it is intended to mislead consumers, it gives the company an advantage, it is linked to a specific product or service, and it is communicated through marking or advertising.
 This demonstrates how even well-intentioned consumers face challenges in making truly informed, ethical choices.